martincameron/liquinth/jvst/examples/liquinth/Readme.txt

 Please let me know how you get on!

 Changes

+Version a42 has been almost completely overhauled.
+The overall sound quality is vastly improved, with a much fatter-sounding pulse-width implementation, more responsive envelopes, a more natural amplitude curve, and more overdrive.
+The filter envelope now has an attack phase.
+If this is set to zero the filter will release instantaneously as in previous versions.
+The pulse-width control now has a modulation depth, tied to the vibrato rate.
+There is now a sub-oscillator which generates a square wave one octave below the current frequency.

 Version a41 has a few code improvements, but there should be no changes to the performance.